Skip to main content

 2. Note

-if you open the generic Visual Studio Developer Command Prompt, it defaults the compiler to 32-bits, which causes compiles to fail on a 64-bit computer.
+If you open the generic Visual Studio Developer Command Prompt, the compiler defaults to 32 bits, which causes compiles to fail on a 64-bit computer.

 You can tell the difference between the generic and x64 versions of the command prompt by looking at the window title.
 The x64 title is "x64 Native Tools Command Prompt…".
 The generic title is "Developer Command Prompt…"